kimjohn1/TeleportDemo/README.md

 Setting this project up to have Raycast Teleport, remote grab, locomotion by flying, rotation using right or left controller joystick, Fore and Aft movement on the left controller and Raycast/180 rotate on the right controller, and gaze (head directed) steering took about an hour.
-All of that functionality is in a pre-packaged object in the XR Interaction Toolkit Samles set, that can be drug to the Hierarchy panel.
+All of that functionality is in a pre-packaged object in the XR Interaction Toolkit Samples set, that can be drug to the Hierarchy panel.
 After that you make a couple of changes/additions to customize the functions as desired and it all just works.
 I generally followed Ryan Murray's video, "Setup Teleporting in Unity
 XR Interaction Toolkit".